How To Get a Handle on GitHub Project Management

 But what if that’s not the case?
 What if your collaborators need specialized features, like in-depth reporting, customizability, or databases?
 What should you do if they can’t use GitHub?

-Managing projects that GitHub and other tools
+Managing projects with GitHub and other tools

 You can’t always get everyone to agree on a single tool.
 In many cases, you wouldn’t actually benefit from forcing one tool across your organization.
 Sometimes the issue is a specific feature, sometimes it’s the sheer cost of shifting years of work from one tool to the other.